Minnesota Court Records

 - Division of property

 Thus, the mediation process could last for weeks or even months.
 However, in cases where mediation fails, the divorcee may proceed to trial.
-Divorce trials can go on for several months.
+Divorce trials may sometimes go on for several months.

 Are Divorce Records Public in Minnesota?